broadinstitute/carmen-analysis/README.md

 Launch a virtual environment **inside your cloned directory**.
 Follow the delineated steps to install needed dependencies:
 1. From the command-line interface, enter inside the cloned working directory.
 For the ``CARMEN_Run_2`` example given above, the file path from which you perform the steps below should be ``\Users\albeez\Sentinel\CARMEN_Run_2\carmen-analysis``

-2. Run the following command from your terminal to create a virtual environment in your cloned directory:
+2. Run the following command from your terminal to **create** a virtual environment in your cloned directory:

     * `macOS` or `Linux`:  ``python3 -m venv carmen-env``
     * `Windows`: ``py -m venv carmen-env``

-3. Run the following command from your terminal to activate the virtual environment by running the following command in your terminal:
+3. Run the following command from your terminal to **activate** the virtual environment by running the following command in your terminal:
     * `macOS` or `Linux`: ``source ./carmen-env/bin/activate``
     * `Windows`: ``.\carmen-env\Scripts\Activate.ps1``
+        * When you first try activating the virtual environment, you may get an error about `Execution_Policies`.
+        * If so, run `Get-ExecutionPolicy` and then run `Set-ExecutionPolicy Unrestricted`.
+        * Then proceed to activating the virtual environment.
     * When the virtual environment has been activated, the text ``(carmen-env)`` will be to the left-most of your command-line in the terminal.

 4. Run the following command from your terminal to install required dependencies in the virtual environment: ``pip3 install -r requirements.txt``